computerist/fxpki-test-tools/README.md

 These are those tools with just enough packaging to be convenient.
 And some extra features:
  - Support for multiple subtrees in the NameConstraints extension
- - Support for creating a SubjectKeyIdentifier
+ - Support for creating a SubjectKeyIdentifier extension
- - Support for creating a AuthorityKeyIdentifier of KeyIdentifier type
+ - Support for creating an AuthorityKeyIdentifier extension

 ## How do I use them?
 It's probably best to read the instructions in the source for each script, but as a minimum: